-October 15, 2018: The official open enrollment period for Medicare Part D begins.
+October 15, 2019: The official open enrollment period for Medicare Part D begins.
 You will be able to enroll in a Part D plan, drop your Part D coverage, or switch to a different Part D plan.
 If you want to remain in your current prescription drug plan, you do not have to do anything during the open enrollment period.
-Your prescription drug coverage will continue with its new benefit and cost design for 2019.
+Your prescription drug coverage will continue with its new benefit and cost design for 2020.
 If you are thinking of dropping your coverage, be sure to check on the enrollment penalties that would apply if you decide to reenroll later.
-It is important to reevaluate your plan for changes.
-A recent National Committee survey of our members found that only 13 percent changed either their Medicare Advantage or Part D in 2017.
-But changes to your health or changes plans make to their prescription drug formulary (the list of drugs your plan covers) may mean that you can get a better deal by shopping around.
+It is important to reevaluate your plan annually.
+Changes to your health or changes plans make to their prescription drug formulary (the list of drugs your plan covers) may mean that you can get a better deal by shopping around.